Amena Khan Steps Down From Her L'Oréal Campaign Following Backlash

 Advertisement

-The campaign also comes as part of a wider industry shift away from stereotypical – and dated – ideas of perfection.
-From Fenty Beauty's 40-strong shade range of foundation to ASOS' inclusive Face + Body campaign, it seems as though 2018 will only bring a more positive and reflective beauty industry.
-It's about damn time.
+The campaign also comes as part of a wider industry shift away from stereotypical – and dated – ideas of perfection and towards inclusivity – of every woman, man and non-binary customer.
+From Fenty's 40-strong shade range of coverage products to ASOS' joyful and inclusive Face + Body campaign, it looks like 2018 will only bring a more positive and reflective beauty industry.
+Amen.

 Advertisement